Pasanpr/dotfiles/README.md

 ## Configurations

+#### Powerline Fonts

 Powerline fonts are installed for use with the zsh theme.
 You will have to change settings in your preferred application to use them.

+#### iTerm

+The Afterglow theme is installed in `~/Customizations/themes`.
+To install:

+- iTerm2 > Preferences > Profiles > Colors Tab
+- Click Load Presets
+- Click Import
+- Select the iterm/Afterglow.itermcolors file
+- Select the Afterglow from Load Presets